The Bankrate promise

-If you live in an area that regularly experiences floods, wildfires or earthquakes, you may already know about basic disaster preparedness methods — securing bookshelves to the wall, for example, or making sure you have a go bag packed with food, blankets and financial documents in case of an emergency evacuation.
+If you live in an area that regularly experiences floods, wildfires, earthquakes or other disasters, you may already know about basic disaster preparedness methods — securing bookshelves to the wall, for example, or making sure you have a go bag packed with food, blankets and financial documents in case of an emergency evacuation.

 Here are three additional ways to prepare for a natural disaster, if you want to be financially ready.

 If you’re planning on using credit cards to help you recover from the costs of a natural disaster, you’ll want to start improving your credit score now.
 Building good credit can help you access better credit cards and can help you apply for a personal loan, if necessary.